Jazz (design)

-Jazz is a design that is featured on disposable cups.
+Jazz is a trademarked design that is featured on disposable cups.
 The design was introduced in 1992, and is considered an icon of 1990s culture.
 Jazz has also become a meme and has gained a cult following.
 Fans have applied the design to various objects, including automobiles, shirts, and shoes.
 Cups with the Jazz design were initially manufactured by Sweetheart Cup Company, which was later purchased by Solo Cup Company in 2004.
-Solo continued production of the disposable cups, and the Jazz design would subsequently become known unofficially as Solo Jazz.
+Solo continued production of the disposable cups, and the Jazz design would become known unofficially as Solo Jazz.

 Design

 The Jazz design consists of a broad, jagged, crayon-like brushstroke of teal coloring, topped by a finer zig-zagged brushstroke of purple coloring.

 Until 2015, the identity of Jazz's designer had remained largely unknown.
-The popularity of the design led to a Reddit inquiry that year as to who created the design, ultimately revealing Gina Ekiss as the designer.
+The popularity of the design led to a Reddit inquiry that year as to who created it, ultimately revealing Gina Ekiss as the designer.
 During the same year, Stephanie Miller claimed on Reddit to be the true creator of the Jazz design.
 Some reports credited Ekiss as the creator but this has not been confirmed by Solo Cup Company.

 Kasey Skala, spokesperson for Solo Cup Company, subsequently said that the company did some internal research on the creator of Jazz.
 However, Skala stated that most of the people who worked on the Jazz project were no longer with Solo following its acquisition of Sweetheart Cup Company.
 According to Skala, "At this time, our best assumption is that a former employee named Gina created the design, but we are unable to confirm whether this is accurate or not."